ausaccessfed/shibboleth-idp-installer/upgradefromv2/testing.md

 If working correctly you will receive a Dialogue Login Box.
 If you now enter a valid username you will receive some xml with “An error occurred.” imbedded.

+###Restart the server
+The ultimate test is to restart the server.
+This will verify that all of the components restart correctly and connection to external services such as your LDAP server re-connect.

+You should re-run all of your testing after the system re-boots.

 ##Next Step
 Your new IdP is now fully tested, it's time to [go live](go-live).